Read this guide for answers to the most frequently asked questions about Bankwest cards.

 How often should payments be made?

-Payments must be made between the date of your statement and the payment due date.
-You need to make sure that a payment reaches Bankwest between these 2 dates and that it is at least the minimum payment due.
+You can make payments as frequently as you want, although they must be made between the date of your statement and the payment due date.
+You need to make sure that a payment reaches Bankwest between these two dates and that it is at least the minimum payment due.

 Why was a late fee charged?